aartsb/terraformproject/README.md

 --> ** to add a .sh for execute on VM

---> testing environ, in a bash file
+Testing environ, in a bash file

 az login
 terraform-project
 terraform init
 terraform plan
 terraform apply